vdaas/vald/docs/contributing/coding-style.md

 }
 ```

-We suggest the following implementation to parse the time string and set the time to the target struct.
+We recommend using the following implementation to parse the time string and set the time to the target struct.

 ```go
 func WithTimeout(dur string) Option {